 I don’t know how many hours later, we eventually made it to our stop.
 Filthy and sweaty and starving from the lack of food; myself, Shaun and Puk were the only ones to hop off the bus.
 It was a very small village in the mountains on the roadside, and as we untied our walking boots from our packs and put them on people emerged from their homes, and then everyone around was staring at us.
 We tried waving at the children, smiling, but just received blank expressionless stares.

-Puk later explained to us that the children in the village we are going to may be scared of us too, some may have never seen a white person before, and apparently an old story up here is that white people are ghosts.
+Puk later explained to us that the children in the village we are going to may be a little frightened of us too, some may have never seen a white person before, and apparently an old story up here is that white people are ghosts.
 But anyway we got on our hiking boots, packed up all our remaining water, and we started the climb up.
 Behind the villagers houses there was a little path that led into the trees, and this is where the trek began.

 The first part of the walk was humid, surrounded by vegetation as we walked up through the jungle, there were many insects flying and crawling around so it didn’t take me long to throw on some long trousers over my shorts.